-'SLT On-Call' - If disruptive behaviour continues in the new classroom to a level where disruption inhibits the learning of the new class.
+• 'SLT On-Call' - If disruptive behaviour continues in the new classroom to a level where disruption inhibits the learning of the new class.
 Phone 202, email oncall or send a sensible student to the hub.
-A C4 will also be issued for exiting the class without permission.
+A C4 will also be issued for exiting the class without permission or for extreme or dangerous behaviour.